 Method 4: Search for an item with Windows Search

 Yet another way to relocate your folder is to search for an item that you know was in that folder via Windows Search.
 The results will reveal the folder path of the item that was found.

-An easy way to do this in Windows Vista or Windows 7 (but no longer for Outlook 2013 or Windows 8 and later) is by searching for the message via the Search box in the Start Menu.
+An easy way to do this in Windows 7 (but no longer for Outlook 2013 or Windows 8 and later) is by searching for the message via the Search box in the Start Menu.
 When the message shows up, right click it and choose “Show Conversation”.
 An Explorer window will open now with the search results.
 When you set your view to the Details view, you’ll see the Folder column which shows the full path to the folder.
 The name between parenthesis is the name of the mailbox or pst-file as it appears in Outlook.

 Use the Details view in Explorer to show the Folder column.

 Note: To switch to the Details view in Explorer in Windows 7, you can press the “Change your view” button or press the ALT button on your keyboard to make the View menu visible and then choose Details.

 Method 5: VBA macro: Find a folder by its name